Code-Institute-Submissions/Gwgjnr-Fourteen_Tribes_SepResub/README.md

 # 14 TRIBES WEBSITE

 The 14 TRIBES Website was designed to promote Galway City as a suitable location for holiday makers.
 This website is intended to target groups and couples looking to arrange a short break.
-This is achieved by clearly and intuitively providing lists of restaurants, hotels and festivals that may be of interest to the user.
+This is achieved by providing information on restaurants, hotels and festivals that may be of interest to the user.

 [View the live project here.](https://gwgjnr.github.io/Fourteen_Tribes/hotels.html)